Bank of England ties rates to jobs, markets unconvinced

 The BoE's policymakers said they stood ready to buy more government bonds if additional stimulus was needed and would not reverse existing purchases while unemployment was too high.

+The central bank said inflation was forecast to stay above its 2 percent target until the second half of 2015 based on market rate expectations.

-Although Britain's economy had strengthened over the past three months, output still remains more than 3 percent below its pre-crisis peak - a much weaker recovery than in the United States or Germany.
+It said Britain's economy had strengthened over the past three months.
+But output still remains more than 3 percent below its pre-crisis peak, a much weaker recovery than in the United States or Germany.

 Unemployment is expected to fall only slowly from its current level of 7.8 percent of the workforce, with the central bank expecting it to average 7.1 percent in the third quarter of 2016, the end of its forecast horizon.

-But if the recent spurt of strong economic data persists, the jobless rate could fall significantly faster - particularly if productivity does not improve as the BoE predicts.
+But if the recent spurt of strong economic data persists, the jobless rate could fall significantly faster.

-Alan Clarke, an economist at Scotiabank, said unemployment falling by 12,500 a month would be enough to bring the jobless rate down to 7 percent by the end of next year.
+"The threshold target for unemployment was higher than the market was expecting and the market's perception was that if the economy recovers then rates might rise sooner," said Paul Robson, currency strategist at RBS, after sterling was propelled to a one-and-a-half-month high.

-Inflation is forecast to remain around its current 2.9 percent level for the rest of this year - a lower peak than previously thought - and then to fall roughly as predicted three months ago, hitting its 2 percent target in mid-2015.
+Inflation is forecast to average 2.9 percent in the last three months of this year - close to its current level and a lower peak than previously thought - and then to fall roughly as predicted three months ago, hitting the two percent target in mid-2015.

 (Additional reporting by UK bureau, editing by Mike Peacock)